Rent vs Buy in Pennsylvania (2026 Cost Analysis + Calculator)

 Philadelphia neighborhoods like Kensington vs Society Hill produce dramatically different outcomes.
 Research recent comparable sales and employment trends before committing.

-Enter your Pennsylvania city, home price, transfer tax, and current rent to see your break-even year.
+Enter your Pennsylvania city, home price, transfer tax rate, and current rent to find your personal break-even year.

 Frequently Asked Questions